Jaydccq/amazon-database/README.txt

     i.
 Cart Management: Users can add/remove items and adjust quantities. ii.
 Order Processing: Checkout system and order confirmation. iii.
 Order Tracking: Users can reorder items, track status, and request refunds.
+4. Divide the cart into "in cart" and "saved for later" sections, allowing users to check out certain items and save others for later.

 Sellers Guru (Zhikang Song): responsible for Inventory / Order Fulfillment
 1. Designed the Inventory table, allowing seller users to: